• 604-339-5680

 1. ACT FAST!

-When you pet has become lost –The first few hours are paramount in getting the search process started to achieve the best results.
-You must act Now! because the longer you procrastinate, the further away your cat or dog will travel.
+When your pet has become lost, the first few hours are paramount in getting the search process started to achieve the best results.
+You must act fast because the longer you procrastinate, the further away your cat or dog could travel.
 Many pet lovers concerned with your pet’s safety including the SPCA and many Animal Shelters will often suggest that you use our service.
-There is a reason why we are recommended – We simply have the proven results! i.e., Thousands of found and rescued pets.
-If you want to see what your options are in regards to Petsearchers assisting you in searching for your lost or stolen pet –Contact us now!
+There is a reason why we are recommended – We simply have the proven results and have thousands of found and rescued pets.
+If you want to see what your options are in regards to Petsearchers assisting you in searching for your lost or stolen pet, Contact us now!

 2. REPORT YOUR LOST PET